kumbulanit/t-sql/tech company/untitled/Presentations/Lesson2_Understanding_Sets_Presentation.md

     CASE
         WHEN NOT EXISTS (
             SELECT 1 FROM Employees
-            WHERE Department = 'IT' AND Salary < 70000
+            WHERE Department = 'IT' AND BaseSalary < 70000
         )
         THEN 'All IT employees have high salaries' ELSE 'Some IT employees have lower salaries'